tdoda/lake-kivu-ctd-database/README.md

 The data is structured with the following subfolders:

+- `ctd`: CTD database, not stored on Github but accessible at https://unils-my.sharepoint.com/:f:/g/personal/tomy_doda_unil_ch/IgA6OpMf4csFTr5knuORmeJCAZ4UavAgWEneRdtgZn8CDlA?e=6J5zUS.
+The CTD data is organized into the following subfolders:
     - `Level0`: Raw CTD data collected by REMA and Kivuwatt (*.TOB, *.cnv, *.hex, *.xslx, *.csv files).
     - `Level2A`: Data stored in netCDF and CSV files, where attributes (e.g., units, description of data, etc.), additional quantities (e.g, water density, salinity, depth, etc.) and quality flags are added.
 Quality flag "1" indicates that the data point did not pass the quality checks and further investigation is needed, quality flag "0" indicates that no further investigation is needed.
 Each netCDF and CSV file corresponds to a profile, with the profiling date indicated in the file name.
     - `Level2B`: Similar data as Level 2A, except that the profiles have been vertically interpolated to a grid of 0.2 m spacing and that the quality flags have been applied to filter the data.
     - `Level3`: Final database combining all the profiles from REMA, Kivuwatt and both ("combined database").
 The data is stored as a single netCDF file containing all the L2B profiles and as CSV files (one per variable).

 - `lake_level`: Contains three different sources of lake level measurements for lake Kivu:
 1) **dahit**: Offers continuous measurements with about two measurements per month from 2002-08 until 2021-08.
 However there is a gap of measurements from 2010-09 until 2013-04.